pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/4_config_server.en.md

     > cf create-service p-config-server standard config-server -c gitconfig.json
     ```

-    If you already created this service in lab 2, run the following to update the service.

-    ```
-    > cf update-service config-server -c gitconfig.json
-    ```

 1. Push all four applications.
 1. Launch FunnyQuotesUICore and FunnyQuotesUIForms and note the provider in both.
 1. In the forked repo, change ClientType from rest to local in the FunnyQuotesUICore.yaml file.